Home

 Also, because drawing intersects so many aspects of this site, I've included a table of contents box (below) to show where some additional drawing exercises are located in case you miss the links within the text.

-I so excited about this part of the site because it's something I've been wanting to include for a long time.
+I so excited about this part of the site because it's something I've been wanting to include in a long time.

 Now back to the lesson: